 Probate is a legal procedure that carries out a deceased person’s last Will and testament.
-An executor, usually a spouse or loved one, will be appointed to gather assets, pay taxes and debts and then divide remaining assets to inheritors.
+An executor, usually a spouse or loved one, will be appointed to gather assets, pay taxes and debts and then divide the remaining assets to inheritors.

-Probate court becomes even more involved when there is no Will or testament available, as the intestacy statute of Virginia will then control how the decedent’s estate and assets are divided, and it becomes important to ensure that any creditors are properly dealt with by the personal administrator of the deceased person’s probate estate.
+The probate court becomes even more involved when there is no Will or testament available, as the intestacy statute of Virginia will then control how the decedent’s estate and assets are divided, and it becomes important to ensure that any creditors are properly dealt with by the personal administrator of the deceased person’s probate estate.
 Even with a Will, probate can take months or even years to properly implement – especially if assets are reported improperly by the personal administrator.

 The Commonwealth of Virginia does not have a separate probate division for its Circuit courts.
-Wills are recorded and probate initiated in the Circuit Court for the county where the deceased was residing or owned a home when he or she died.
+Wills are recorded and probate is initiated in the Circuit Court for the county where the deceased was residing or owned a home when he or she died.
 A Will, if recorded, is a public record, and interested parties can obtain a copy of the Will from Land Records.